Data & Resources Investing in Vital Early Education

 How DRIVE Works

-- Early Education and Care Providers: DRIVE partners with early education and care providers to gather and aggregate data from ASQ screenings they conduct.
+- Early Education and Care Providers, Community Agencies, Home-Visiting Programs, and Organizations working with children 0 – 6 years old: DRIVE partners with early childhood organizations to gather and aggregate data from ASQ screenings they conduct.
 They then utilize the data to improve program quality.
 They can also use the screening process to engage families in supporting their children’s learning and development.

 - Peer-to-Peer Parent Screeners: We’ve created an innovative peer-to-peer model, hiring and training local parents to become parent screeners who connect to families in their communities.
 These parents conduct the ASQ screening at home visits or in neighborhood-based settings and offer resources and information for families based on screening results.
 Parent screeners represent multiple cultures and languages and create connections for isolated families and ensure all children are screened, whether enrolled in formal early education and care or not.